huggingface/diffusers/docs/source/en/using-diffusers/from_pipe.md

 Max memory allocated: 4.406213283538818 GB
 ```

 Let's unload the IP adapter from the SAG pipeline.
-Please note that methods such as `load_ip_adapter` and `unload_ip_adapter` make changes to the model components that are stateful.
-So, when you use these methods on one pipeline, it will also affect all other pipelines that share the same model components.
+It's important to note that methods like `load_ip_adapter` and `unload_ip_adapter` modify the state of the model components.
+Therefore, when you use these methods on one pipeline, it will affect all other pipelines that share the same model components.

 ```bash
 pipe_sag.unload_ip_adapter()